Let’s Connect:

 Disadvantages of ball valves

-• No flow throttling/Regulating: If we want to throttle the flow through the valve, then the only flow through the valve is the gap between the valve flap and the valve seat.
-Very high-velocity flow at this point will damage the valve flap or seat and may result in the valve no longer seating properly.
+• No flow throttling/Regulating: If we want to throttle the flow through the valve, the only flow through the valve is the gap between the valve flap and the valve seat.
+Very high-velocity flow at this point will damage the valve flap or seat and may result in the valve no longer seating correctly.

 Application Industries